 Section 10.854(1)(e)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.
-Corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.
+No findings or recommendations were made in the preceding annual financial audit report.